-Other Attractions - Beatrice is known for its outstanding softball and baseball fields that host major tournaments at its 12 ball fields on a regular basis.
+Other Attractions - Beatrice is known for its outstanding softball and baseball fields that host major tournaments on a regular basis.

 Walking trails connect the major parks with a route along the Blue River that runs through the center of the city.